 three-time Canadian Sport Bike Champion and 2014 Canadian Superbike Champion Jodi Christie;

 former AMA Pro SuperSport East Champion and MotoAmerica Superstock 1000 race winner Josh Day;

 2014 AMA Pro SuperSport Championship runner-up and current MotoAmerica team owner Dustin Dominguez;

 four-time Pikes Peak International Hill Climb race winner and former motorcycle track record holder Carlin Dunne (R.I.P.);

 two-time AMA Pro Daytona SportBike Champion, two-time AMA Pro XR1200/Harley-Davidson Champion and four-time Daytona 200 winner Danny Eslick;

 2019 MotoAmerica Supersport Champion and MotoAmerica Superbike race winner Bobby Fong;

-2010 Red Bull MotoGP Rookies Cup Champion, 2014 AMA Pro Daytona SportBike Champion, 2015 MotoAmerica Superstock 1000 Champion, and Superbike World Championship point-scorer Jake Gagne;
+2010 Red Bull MotoGP Rookies Cup Champion, 2014 AMA Pro Daytona SportBike Champion, 2015 MotoAmerica AMA/FIM North America Superstock 1000 Champion, and 2021 MotoAmerica Superbike Champion Jake Gagne;

-Two-time MotoAmerica Supersport Champion, MotoAmerica Superbike race winner, and World Superbike podium finisher Garrett Gerloff;
+two-time MotoAmerica Supersport Champion and World Superbike podium finisher Garrett Gerloff;

-2017 MotoAmerica Superstock 600 Championship runner-up and MotoAmerica Stock 1000 podium finisher Michael Gilbert;
+2017 MotoAmerica Superstock 600 Championship runner-up Michael Gilbert;

 2014 AMA Pro SuperSport Champion and 2018 MotoAmerica Supersport Championship runner-up Hayden Gillim;